jhui/jhui.github.io/_posts/2017-03-18-Deep-learning-tutorial.markdown

 ### General principle in backpropagation

-With vectorization and some ad hoc functions, the process can be error prone, but not necessarily difficult.
+With vectorization and some ad hoc functions, backpropagation can be error prone, but not necessarily difficult.
 Let’s summarize the steps above with some good tips.

-> Draw the forward pass and backpropagation pass with clear notification of variables that we used in the program.
+> Draw the forward pass and backpropagation pass with all variable names.
 Add functions, derivatives and the shape for easy reference.

 <div class="imgcap">
 <img src="/assets/dl/fp.jpg" style="border:none;width:75%">